 Retro-Walking on Treadmill

 But what about bending my knee?
 I know this is the part that many, if not most, ACL patients dread.
-Though somewhat painful, loss of knee flexion is much less common than loss of knee extension.
+Though painful, loss of knee flexion is much less common than loss of knee extension following surgery.
 While that statement likely won’t provide you with a ton of comfort, know that there are a number of ways to ensure you regain all of your range of motion back after surgery.
 Heel slides, wall slides, or prone knee flexion with overpressure are all ways patients can practice bending their knee at home.
 Check out the pictures below:

 Heel Slides, Wall Slides, Prone Knee Flexion with Strap